Abi-Edwards/ATP-Performance-Dashboard/README.md

 ### Hypothesis 3 - Player handedness does not impact number of aces achieved
 ### REJECT THE NULL
 (p = 0.0009)

+## Conclusion
+These finding can be used by players or coaches to help the way they train.
+The data is rich enough to be improved endlessly and there are countless tools that could be implemented to help with cleansing, analysing or displaying the finding.